Applying hobby knowledge to work

 interface properly extends fromig.GuiElementBase

-, which is defined elsewhere in a similar fashion.
-Second, all the properties in this interface will be available to instances of the class. (so after callingnew
+, which is defined elsewhere in a similar fashion - All the properties in this interface will be available to instances of the class. (so after calling

 on it) Third, theItemListBoxConstructor